 All applications and deposits must be received in the Tuck Office of Admissions or Office of Financial Aid on the due date specified (5:00 PM EST/22:00 GMT).
 Please review the Important Dates posted on this website.

 All applications and supplemental materials submitted become the property of the Tuck School of Business and will not be returned.

 Tuck does not accept applications from individuals who have already earned an MBA.
 If you hold a similar graduate degree (not an MBA) from another country, we will consider your application; however, you must provide us with an additional essay explaining why you need an MBA in addition to your current degree.

-Dartmouth College is committed to the principle of equal opportunity for all its students, faculty, employees, and applicants for admission and employment.
-For that reason, Dartmouth does not discriminate on the basis of race, color, religion, sex, age, sexual orientation, gender identity or expression, national origin, disability, or military or veteran status in its programs, organizations, and conditions of employment, admission, or awarding of scholarships.
+Dartmouth College is committed to the principle of equal opportunity for all its students, faculty, staff, and applicants for admission and employment.
+For that reason, Dartmouth prohibits any form of discrimination against any person on the basis of race, color, religion, sex, gender identity or expression, pregnancy, age, sexual orientation, marital or parental status, national origin, citizenship, disability, genetic information, military or veteran status, or any other legally protected status in the administration of and access to the College's programs and activities, and in conditions of admission and employment.
+Dartmouth adheres to all applicable state and federal equal opportunity laws and regulations.
 (Dartmouth College refers to the entire institution, including the professional schools, graduate programs and auxiliary activities.)
 If you have any questions or concerns regarding this policy, please contact the Dartmouth Office of Institutional Diversity and Equity at 603-646-3197.